When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Become mesmerized by the crater lakes of Flores

-Don’t Miss: The jagged rock formations of Pantai Pegadungan rising from the sea.
+- View the jagged rock formations of Pantai Pegadungan rising from the sea

 There are plenty of affordable dorm beds throughout the country, and food is incredibly inexpensive.
 You’ll have to increase your budget the longer you stay in Bali and the more island hopping you do.